EmileTrotignon/blog/printing_and_ocaml.md

 the module: `print Int 123` is not that different from `Int.print 123`.

-That is to say, modular implicits give inference for printing, which is very good, but a lot of langages that have a typeclass-like thing for printing do not have very good type inference, and (almost) catching up with them would only require small changes to the Stdlib.
+That is to say, modular implicits give inference for printing, which is very good, but a lot of languages that have a typeclass-like thing for printing do not have very good type inference, and (almost) catching up with them would only require small changes to the Stdlib.